 The Silk’n Glide Xpress UK website guidance states “HPL™ may not be effective on naturally blond, red or grey hair, because these hair colours contain fewer pigments.
 Clinical trials have nevertheless proven that some users with a lighter hair colour are still able to achieve satisfactory results.”

-Personally, I’d want a better guarantee than ‘some users’ if I were using it to reduce hair of a lighter colour.
+Personally, I’d want a better guarantee than ‘some users’ if I were using it to reduce fair hair.
 I think the guidance is confusing and misleading, and if you have lighter hair your results may be disappointing at best.
 Instead, you can try my recommended Best Buy for fair hair.

 Stick with my guidance at the start of the review and use it on black, brown and dark blonde hair colours.